ajh30117/SunSymbolsWebsite/src/content/posts/technical-writing-checklist.md

 description: An actionable checklist for technical writing projects
 featuredImage: /assets/checklist2.jpg
 ---

-Checklists are used every day by a range of professions that allow little room for error, including construction workers, pilots, and even surgeons.
+Checklists are used every day in a range of professions that allow little room for error, including engineering, aviation, and even surgery.

 In fact, when the World Health Organization [introduced a checklist for medical professionals](https://www.npr.org/templates/story/story.php?storyId=122226184) to use before, during, and after surgery, inpatient deaths following operations dropped by 40 percent, according to data published in the New England Journal of Medicine.

 >Checklists are effective because they:
->1. **Remove reliance on memory** — Memory is faulty.
-Checklists aren't.
+>1. **Remove reliance on memory**
->2. **Prevent distraction** — Checklists keep you on task with a list of actionable objectives.
+>2. **Create a repeatable, measurable process**
->3. **Create a repeatable, measurable process** — Checklists define a clear set of steps to follow (and re-follow).
+>3. **Prevent distraction by listing objectives**
->4. **Encourage discipline** — Routinely using a checklist develops the discipline that any professional needs to create good work habits.
+>4. **Build disicipline and good work habits**

-Below is an actionable checklist I follow for my technical writing and editing tasks.
-The checklist is largely inspired (but heavily edited) by [Google's Technical Writing courses](https://developers.google.com/tech-writing/one).
+Below is an actionable checklist I follow for my technical writing and editing projects.
+The checklist is largely inspired (but heavily edited) by [Google's Technical Writing Courses for Engineers](https://developers.google.com/tech-writing/one).

-I enjoyed the courses, but wanted a way to view the information in a more digestible and practical format.
-A checklist format makes it easy to apply the lessons directly to tech writing projects.
+The courses were constructive, but I wanted to view the information in a concise, actionable format.
+A checklist format makes it easy to apply the course's lessons directly to my writing.
 Maybe others will also find it useful.

 ## Tech Writing Checklist